kind3r/getting-started-with-your-artillery-printer/tips.md

 ## Keep your filament dry

 As explained in the [materials section](materials) wet filament is very bad.
-Some materials absorb moisture from the air faster than others, but in the end they all do sooner or later.
+Some materials absorb moisture from the air faster than others, whith nylon being the champion of [hygroscopicity](https://en.wikipedia.org/wiki/Hygroscopy) (if that's even a word), but in the end they all do sooner or later.
 It's a good practice to keep your materials in ziplock bags (like the one you can find at Ikea), togheter with some [silica gel](https://en.wikipedia.org/wiki/Silica_gel) packs.
 I also recomend you get yourself a cheap [food dehydrator and transform it into a filament dryer](materials#water-is-bad) as it's worth every penny.
 An alternative solution would be to dry your spools in the oven, but I don't really advice doing that since most ovens are not really that precise with the temperature plus the plastic fumes can be harmful for your health in the long run.

 ## Knowledge is power